29next/developer-docs/docs/api/admin/guides/subscription-management.md

 **Removing a Product**

-To remove a product from a subscription, use the [subscriptionsLinesDestroy](/docs/api/admin/reference/#/operations/subscriptionsLinesDestroy) endpoint to remove the line item (ie the product) from future renewal orders from the subscription.
+To remove a product from a subscription, send a DELETE request to the [subscriptionsLinesDestroy](/docs/api/admin/reference/#/operations/subscriptionsLinesDestroy) endpoint to remove the line item (ie the product) from future renewal orders created from the subscription.

 ```json title="Remove an Existing Product"
 // DELETE https://{store}.29next.store/api/admin/subscriptions/{id}/lines/{lineId}/